“Israel is doomed to fail in Gaza. Toppling Hamas is a bridge too far”: A conversation with Ahron Bregman

 Israeli soldiers moving through the Gaza Strip - Photo credit: Telegram: Documenting Israel

 Hamas’s assault across southern Israel on October 7 and the subsequent Israeli invasion of the Gaza Strip has sent shockwaves across the Middle East.
-After a devastating surprise attack by Hamas operatives left more than 1,200 Israelis dead and seized hundreds of hostages, the Israeli military has responded in full force bludgeoning Gaza with airstrikes and sending four divisions into the tiny strip with the aim of ‘eliminating’ Hamas.
+After a devastating surprise attack by Hamas operatives left nearly 1,200 Israelis dead and seized hundreds of hostages, the Israeli military has responded in full force bludgeoning Gaza with airstrikes and sending four divisions into the tiny strip with the aim of ‘eliminating’ Hamas.
 Ordinary Palestinian men, women, and children are paying a terrible price as grueling urban warfare has taken hold in an area of less than 350 square kilometers.

 It is the deadliest war in the Israeli-Palestinian conflict since 1948 with alleged war crimes and crimes against humanity being committed by both sides and a humanitarian catastrophe deepening as Palestinian civilians face the looming threat of starvation as food, clean drinking water, and fuel run scarce.
 Not since the initial expulsion of refugees in 1947 and 1948 and the founding of the state of Israel have so many Palestinians been displaced.
 Hospitals, refugee camps, mosques, and schools have been reduced to rubble with parts of Gaza resembling Grozny during the Chechen Wars as Israel systematically levels streets and buildings in its pursuit of Hamas’s political leadership and its military wing, the Qassam Brigades, which has planted itself in a honeycomb of tunnels and buildings to fight the Israeli military.
 According to recent satellite imagery analysis, at least half of buildings in northern Gaza have been damaged or destroyed in the fighting while aid workersmedical personnel, and journalists have been killed in extraordinary numbers by the Israeli army in murderous bombing raids and artillery barrages.